CYCOGS® Education Page on Basic Types of Robots

-company wishes to inform our web site visitors with some useful AI Robotics
+Company wishes to inform our web site visitors with some beneficial AI Robotics

 Please note, the CYCOGS®

-Tracks, legs, hopping, slithering, rolling body, among others are modes of mobility movement.
+Tracks, legs, hopping, slithering, rolling body among others represent modes of mobility movement.

 This is an introduction into the different Types of Robot Mobility.

-We all know what a wheel is, but why use the wheel?
+We all recognize what a wheel is, but why implement the wheel?

-The wheel is an efficient means to move on a surface and requires no power to maintain position, except for the balancing robots such as the ball bot and Segway two-wheel robots.
+The wheel is an efficient means to move on a surface and requires no power to maintain position, except for the balancing robots like the ball bot and Segway two-wheel robots.

 Wheel systems are easily scalable in both size and quantity.
 Simply apply a rotational force to the wheel and your moving!

-As the human race evolves, we humans will spend more time with our indoor robots.
+As the human race evolves, we as humans will spend more time with our indoor robots.

 But indoor mobile robots encounter a much more difficult, complex, navigation environment, scenarios and collision hazards than most other robotic types.